aws/aws-cdk-go/awscdk/awscodepipeline/README.md

 To migrate your pipeline type from V1 to V2, you just need to update the `pipelineType` property to `PipelineType.V2`.
 This migration does not cause replacement of your pipeline.

+When the `@aws-cdk/aws-codepipeline:defaultPipelineTypeToV2` feature flag is set to `true` (default for new projects), the V2 type is selected by default if you do not specify a value for `pipelineType` property.
+Otherwise, the V1 type is selected.

 ```go
 codepipeline.NewPipeline(this, jsii.String("Pipeline"), &PipelineProps{
 	PipelineType: codepipeline.PipelineType_V2,